-Now we want to make our trigger do something.
+Now we want to make our workflow actions do something.
 With any workflows (triggers included) the things that make stuff happen in Centerbase are called Commands.

 - Item Type: The type of record you are going to create.